-This presentation provides an overview of German-language resources for genealogists and suggestions on where to find them.
-Learn how to interpret historic documents and receive tips on how to decipher Old German script and print.
+Join us for an overview of German-language resources for genealogists and suggestions on where to find them.
+We will learn how to interpret historic documents and practice deciphering Old German script and print.

-When immigrants from German-speaking Europe came to Wisconsin in the nineteenth century, they brought with them their culture and traditions, especially culinary ways and recipes.
+When immigrants from German-speaking Europe came to the Midwest in the nineteenth century, they brought with them their culture and traditions, especially culinary ways and recipes.
 Before long, cookbooks were printed in this country for the...Read More

 This year the Friends of the Max Kade Institute will step back to the early days of the twentieth century by visiting the historic Fromm Brothers Fur and Ginseng Farm in the Town of Hamburg, Marathon County.
 We will learn how five brothers, whose...Read More